 “The Libra Blockchain is pseudonymous and allows users to hold one or more addresses that are not linked to their real-world identity.”

-I also suspect that the various Security Commissions will not be happy about this decision.
+I also suspect that the various Security Commissions will not be happy about the inability of Libra to uniquely identify their users.

 In conclusion, the Libra announcement can be classified as a good marketing move with no great technical innovation.
 As with any other design without a lot of added value, I suspect it will be profitable to Facebook only as a public relation initiative.

-Of course, I could be completely wrong.
-In which unlikely case Libra may become a competitive player in the permissioned arena and, if their gradual decentralization objectives are achieved, it may become another player in first-generation, leader-based, “unpermissioned” crypto networks.
-A proposition that may create some urgency for government regulators, but still nothing to shout about, from the technical point of view.
+Of course, I could be completely wrong and Libra could overcome the challenges of producing a low volatility currency, becoming a competitive player in the permissioned arena and if their gradual decentralization objectives are achieved, becoming a player in first-generation, leader-based, “un-permissioned” crypto-networks.
+Such market success would create some urgency for government regulators, but would still be nothing to shout about, from the technical point of view.

 About the author: